 Sacral dimples are small clefts at the base of the spine.
-They are relatively common in newborn babies and do not usually indicate problems.
+They are a congenital condition, meaning most people are born with them.

 In rare cases, people may experience symptoms later in life.
 In this article, learn about the possible complications of sacral dimples.

 A sacral dimple is a small dimple or cleft at the base of the spinal cord.
 It is found in the small of the back, near the tailbone, which is also known as the sacrum.

 It is a congenital condition, meaning a person is born with it.
 Sacral dimples are sometimes known as pilonidal dimples.
 Often, they will be discovered when a doctor first examines an infant.

 In most cases, sacral dimples are simply signs of minor abnormalities as the baby grows inside the womb.
 In rare cases, they can indicate a deeper spinal abnormality.